kaiserbergin/NBomber.Website/src/docs/docs/general-concepts.md

 ### Step timeout

+The time allotted for the step execution.
+In case of timeout is reached step will be failed with `TimeoutStatusCode (-100)` error code and execution flow will jump to the next scenario iteration.
 By default, NBomber uses 1 second as a step's timeout.
 You can change it if you want.

 <Tabs
   groupId="example"